 This attribute of cost accounting structure called “frequency of information for informed decision making“ relates to the degree to which information is provided on demand as well as the frequency of reporting systematically collected information.

 So it’s there by expected that when the information that is available to users is frequent and it is provided in a timely manner, it reflects a more upto date and reliable estimation of costs.
-Beside it also safeguards that the cost accounting system provides faster feedback on recently made decisions.
+Besides it also safeguards that the cost accounting system provides faster feedback on recently made decisions.

 When we employ different attributes of cost information systems that serve as measurements of the effectiveness of Cost accounting systems, we see it’s indicative relevance in providing high quality information of the extent to which it feeds the information that managers need in order to make decisions in relation to institution of latest or new products or services, pricing, redesign of processes etc,.